-No. Question Respondent Comment Office of the AUASB Commentary Proposed ISSA 5000 requires the engagement Not applicable. leader to be a member of a firm that applies the ISQMs (in Australia the ASQMs) or other professional Deakin The Deakin University Integrated Reporting Centre is not an assurance provider.
+No. Question Respondent Comment Office of the AUASB Commentary Proposed ISSA 5000 Not applicable. requires the engagement leader to be a member of a firm that applies the ISQMs (in Australia the ASQMs) or other professional Deakin The Deakin University Integrated Reporting Centre is not an assurance provider.
 However members of the Centre who have been assurance practitioners operated under the AUASB's Quality Management Standards.
 NA requirements that are at least as demanding as the ISQMs.
 Does your firm operate under the AUASB's Quality Management Standards?
-If your firm is not currently captured by the AUASB's Quality Management Standards: (a) Which quality standards are you operating under and would the use of those standards instead of the AUASB's Quality Management Standards create any impediments Leon Olsen As a major engineering and environmental services company, GHD applies ISO9001 as its general quality management system, which is regularly certified - as that is the most appropriate quality management system (QMS) for most of our services.
+If your firm is not currently captured by the AUASB's Quality Management Standards: (a) Which quality standards are you operating under and would the use of those standards instead of the AUASB's Quality Management Standards Leon Olsen As a major engineering and environmental services company, GHD applies ISO9001 as its general quality management system, which is regularly certified - as that is the most appropriate quality management system (QMS) for most of our services.
 There are obviously many commonalities to AUASB's quality management standards, but also some very significantly differences.
 For provision of climate-related assurance using AUASB's standards, GHD's climate-related assurance team operates additional QMS procedures to meet the additional ethical and quality management requirements for application of AUASB's standards - for example to ensure independence and freedom of conflict in provision of assurance services, to agree appropriate assurance engagement terms, to perform and peer review appropriate risk procedures, to perform and QA assurance procedures, to conclude and peer review and so forth - we have achieved this thorough a gap-analysis between our general QMS system and the requirements of AUASB's quality management requirements (including the APESB ethical requirements) and implemented additional procedures that need to be in place for all assurance engagements.
 This has satisfied ourselves that we apply the appropriate requirements.
-This approach has been subject to several inspections by the CER's auditor inspection process, and found to be appropriate.
-Addressed as part of the AUASB's response to the IAASB's ISSA 5000 ED.
+This approach has been Addressed as part of the AUASB's response to the IAASB's ISSA 5000 ED.